darwinzavalaroque172-stack/greenlet/README.rst

-..
+Source code archives and binary distributions are available on the python package index at https://pypi.org/project/greenlet..
 This file is included into docs/history.rst

 Greenlets are lightweight coroutines for in-process concurrent